 - Develop and conduct a focused medical education project in a designated area of interest with plans to disseminate findings at a national meeting and/or in a peer-reviewed journal

-- Develop and lead at least four lectures for ID fellow clinical conferences with post-lecture formal feedback on teaching skills
+- Develop and lead lectures for ID clinical conferences with post-lecture formal feedback on teaching skills

-- Apply for membership in BIDMC Academy of Medical Educators and participate regularly in medical education symposia and lectures
+- Become a member of the BIDMC Academy of Medical Educators (www.bidmc.org/medical-education/professional-development-in-medical-education/academy-of-medical-educators-at-bidmc) and participate regularly in medical education symposia and lectures